-A 3 day-weekend pass is available at the gate for $7 OR purchase in advance online for $5.
+A 3 day-weekend pass is available in advance online for $5 (or at the gate for $8).
 This ticket is good for unlimited access to the Festival for Friday, Saturday, and Sunday.
 Kids 6 and under are free.
-Tickets go on sale the first week of June.

 The 3 main parts of a Hot Air Balloon are the Basket (or gondola), the Burner system, and the Envelope.
 There are other parts as shown in the example above.
 A 'Gore' is a section of fabric running from top to bottom of the envelope.
 In between Gores are 'load tapes' which carry the load of the balloon.
 Load tapes run both vertically and horizontally around the Envelope.
 Many balloons have two sections of fabric near the top of the envelope called 'Turning Vents'.
 The Pilot may activate either of the vents to cause the balloon to spin on it’s axis.
 When this happens, you the passenger are treated to a panoramic view of the area you are flying over.
 The narrow portion of the Envelope at the bottom is called the 'Throat' or 'Mouth'.
 Below that is a 'skirt' or 'scoop' which protects the burner flame from wind allowing it to blow straight up into the Envelope.
 The entire structure is called ‘A Hot Air Balloon System’.

-During the Balloon Launches look for those people on the ground, wearing striped outfits, running around like they’re lost, looking all around them and up into the sky like someone’s after them, making weird hand signals to the Balloon Pilots and talking on radios.
+During the Balloon Launches look for those people on the ground, wearing yellow shirts, running around like they’re lost, looking all around them and up into the sky like someone’s after them, making weird hand signals to the Balloon Pilots and talking on radios.